JacquemontLab/ShortVariants-Annotation/README.md

 This repository contains a bioinformatics pipeline for annotating SNVs on large dataset (>100k vcf) using Ensembl’s Variant Effect Predictor (VEP).

 The workflow is designed to run on different infrastructures.
 However, since these environments differ significantly in terms of write permissions, architecture, and security settings, we had to rewrite the workflow and some of the initial scripts.

-As a result, two distinct pipelines are available: one tailored for SPARK using a computing cluster, and another for UKBB using the UKB-RAP platform (see `setup` directory)
+As a result, three distinct pipelines are available (see the `setup` directory for details):

+* **SPARK** — runs on a computing cluster.
+* **UK Biobank (UKBB)** — uses the **UKB-RAP** platform.
+* **All of Us** — closely resembles the UKBB version but skips the first three steps.

+The **All of Us** pipeline directly produces the **`Unannotated_SNVs.parquet`** file from a provided Hail table.

+---

 ### 🔢 Pipeline Inputs